Shindou7/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-### 0x06.
-C - More pointers, arrays and strings
+### <font color="blue">0x06.
+C - More pointers, arrays and strings</font>
 ## 0. strcat
 mandatory
-<span style="color: blue;">Write a function that concatenates two strings.
+Write a function that concatenates two strings.

 Prototype: char *_strcat(char *dest, char *src);
 This function appends the src string to the dest string, overwriting the terminating null byte (\0) at the end of dest, and then adds a terminating null byte Returns a pointer to the resulting string dest
 FYI: The standard library provides a similar function: strcat.
-Run man strcat to learn more.</span>
+Run man strcat to learn more.

-##1. strncat
+## 1. strncat
 mandatory
 Write a function that concatenates two strings.